 And then, on the visual side, the SingleStore Studio tool, which I briefly showed you during the demo, allows you to do things like logical monitoring to visualize the component states of the nodes within a cluster, to make sure there’s no hotspots or data skew or other problems that need attention.

 Physical monitoring of the actual hosts, so you can see if any one of them is using more resources whether it’s CPU or memory or disk or I/O than it should be using, and take action if needed.
-(Of course, the physical monitoring is only something that you can do when you’re self-managed; when using Managed Service, the physical monitoring is taken care of by SingleStore.)
+(Of course, the physical monitoring is only something that you can do when you’re self-managed; when using SingleStoreDB Cloud, the physical monitoring is taken care of by SingleStore.)

 We also let you have tools to let you look for long-running queries, so you can troubleshoot if a query has problems.
 Perhaps there’s been a plan change, and you now have less optimal plan, using too much capacity or too much resources.
 So you can find the query, figure out what the problem is, and kill it if needed.